gaoyuankidult/adaptive-map-game/README.md

 Please menualy copy all the content in the tobii folder that you want to analyze to the `./tobii_file` file.

-First, we need to use `tobii_preprocessing.py` script in the folder glassesCalibration.

-To do this, we have to firs preprocess the data
+Then we need to use `tobii_preprocessing.py` script in the folder glassesCalibration to preprocess the data stored in ./tobii_file folder

 `python ./PreprocessingKit/glassesCalibration/gazeMappingPipeline/tobii_preprocessing.py ../../../tobii_file/ ../../../data`